openmina/openmina/status.md

 ### Core state machine

-- [x] Automaton implementation that separates *action* kinds in *pure* and *effectful*.
+- [x] Automaton implementation that separates *action* kinds in *pure* and *effectful*
-- [x] Callback (dispatch-back) support for action composition: enable us to specify in the action itself the actions that will dispatched next.
+- [x] Callback (dispatch-back) support for action composition: enable us to specify in the action itself the actions that will dispatched next
-- [x] Fully serializable state machine state and actions (including descriptors to callbacks!).
+- [x] Fully serializable state machine state and actions (including descriptors to callbacks!)
 - State machine state management
-  - [x] Partitioning of the state machine state between models sub-states (for *pure* models).
+  - [x] Partitioning of the state machine state between models sub-states (for *pure* models)
-  - [x] Forbid direct access to state machine state in *effectful* models.
+  - [x] Forbid direct access to state machine state in *effectful* models
-  - [x] Support for running multiple instances concurrently in the same state machine for testing scenarios: for example if the state machine represents a node, we can "run" multiple of them inside the same state machine.
+  - [x] Support for running multiple instances concurrently in the same state machine for testing scenarios: for example, if the state machine represents a node, we can "run" multiple of them inside the same state machine

 ### Models

-Each model handles a subset of actions and they are registered like a plugin system.
+Each model handles a subset of actions and they are registered like a plugin system

 #### Effectful

-Thin layer of abstraction between the "external world" (IO) and the state machine.
+A thin layer of abstraction between the "external world" (IO) and the state machine

-- [x] MIO model: provides the abstraction layer for the polling and TCP APIs of the MIO crate.
+- [x] MIO model: provides the abstraction layer for the polling and TCP APIs of the MIO crate
 - [x] Time model: provides the abstraction layer for `SystemTime::now()`

 #### Pure

 Handle state transitions and can dispatch actions to other models.

-- [x] Time model: this is the *pure* counterpart which dispatches an action to *effectful* time model to get the system time and updates the internal time in the state machine state.
+- [x] Time model: this is the *pure* counterpart which dispatches an action to *effectful* time model to get the system time and updates the internal time in the state machine state
-- [x] TCP model: built on top of the MIO layer to provide all necessary features for handling TCP connections (it also uses the time model to provide timeout support for all actions).
+- [x] TCP model: built on top of the MIO layer to provide all necessary features for handling TCP connections (it also uses the time model to provide timeout support for all actions)
-- [x] TCP-client model: built on top of the TCP model, provides a high-level interface for building client applications.
+- [x] TCP-client model: built on top of the TCP model, provides a high-level interface for building client applications
-- [x] TCP-server model: built on top of the TCP model, provides a high-level interface for building server applications.
+- [x] TCP-server model: built on top of the TCP model, provides a high-level interface for building server applications
-- [x] PRNG model: unsafe, fast, pure RNG for testing purposes.
+- [x] PRNG model: unsafe, fast, pure RNG for testing purposes
 - PNET models: implements the private network transport used in libp2p.
    - [x] Server
    - [x] Client
  - Testing models:
-   - [x] Echo client: connects to an echo server and sends random data, then checks that it receives the same data.
+   - [x] Echo client: connects to an echo server and sends random data, then checks that it receives the same data
-   - [x] Echo server.
+   - [x] Echo server
-   - [x] Echo client (PNET).
+   - [x] Echo client (PNET)
-   - [x] Echo server (PNET).
+   - [x] Echo server (PNET)
-   - [x] Simple PNET client: connects to berkeleynet and does a simple multistream negotiation.
+   - [x] Simple PNET client: connects to berkeleynet and does a simple multistream negotiation

 ### Tests